remix-run/react-router/doc/03 History/BrowserHistory.md

 Fallback for browsers that don't support it
 -------------------------------------------

-`BrowserHistory` falls back to an internal history called `RefreshHistory` when the broweser history API isn't supported.
-When the history transitions, the user gets a full page reload, instead of client side routing.
+`BrowserHistory` falls back to using full page refreshes when the browser does not support the HTML5 history API.

-> Why don't you just fall back to `HashLocation`?
+> Why don't you just fall back to `HashHistory`?

-Because we'd end up with multiple urls for the same UI, and as users with different location support share urls they become non-deterministic for the router to switch back and forth.
+Because we'd end up with multiple URLs for the same UI, and as users with different location support share URLs they become non-deterministic for the router to switch back and forth.

-Additionally, many `HistoryLocation` apps will want to take advantage of what the hash is actually intended for: linking to specific elements in the page.
+Additionally, many `BrowserHistory` apps will want to take advantage of what the hash is actually intended for: linking to specific elements in the page.
 We don't want to break this valuable feature of the web.